UG Research Portal FAQs

 All of the extracurricular undergraduate research opportunities at the LSE featured on this site are free to participate in.

-Some opportunities – notably the departmental internships, and LSE Change Makers – also pay participants a wage, which forms part of a work contract.
+Some opportunities – including some departmental internships, LSE Change Makers and Laidlaw scholarships – also pay participants a wage or a stipend.

-All opportunities offer the chance to learn new skills, to work with different peers and academics, and to contribute to knowlege creation.
+All opportunities offer the chance to learn new skills, to work with different peers and academics, and to contribute to knowledge creation.

-Some departments have an internship scheme (different from an LSE research internship) which facilitates students' work placements in external organisations (charities, and small and medium-sized enterprises).
-The internships schemes fund these placements by paying the students directly.
+Some departments have an internship scheme which facilitates students' work placements in external organisations (charities, and small and medium-sized enterprises).
+The internships schemes normally fund these placements by paying the students directly.

 Who will I be working with?